fwin-dev/py.Lang/doc/extra/index.md

 ## An improved ArgParser

-In addition to the plethora of features in python's built in `ArgParser`, a couple more are added in here:
+In addition to the plethora of features in python's built in `ArgParser`, a few more are added in here:

 - Improved help formatting, similar to `man`
 - 3 way boolean (`True`, `False`, `None`)